bkmgit/JUBE/docs/glossar.rst

      * the from-attribute is optional and can be used to specify an external set source
      * any name must be unique, it is not allowed to reuse a set
      * the step-attribute contains an existing stepname
-     * each file using each workpackage will be scanned seperatly
+     * each file using each workpackage will be scanned separately
      * the ``use`` argument inside the ``<file>`` tag is optional and can be used to specify a file specific patternset;

        * the global ``<use>`` and this local use will be combined and evaluated at the same time